 Stanbridge University students have the right to appeal an academic dismissal.
-There are three levels of appeal for a dismissal.
-Students who have been dismissed may submit a letter of appeal detailing the reason for dismissal and the rationale for the appeal to the dean of instruction at dean.instruction@stanbridge.edu.
-An unfavorable decision at the dean's level may be appealed to the vice president of instruction at VP.instruction@stanbridge.edu.
-If the unfavorable appeal decision is upheld by the vice president of instruction, a final appeal may be made to the president of the university at president@stanbridge.edu.
-Decisions by the president are final and not subject to further university appeal.
-Students whose dismissal is upheld by the president and who are eligible for readmission may apply for readmission using the guidelines below.
+There are two levels of appeal for a dismissal.
+Students who have been dismissed may submit a letter of appeal detailing the reason for dismissal and the rationale for the appeal to the Office of Instruction at appeal.instruction@stanbridge.edu.
+Should an unfavorable decision occur at the Office of Instruction level, a final appeal may be made to the Office of the President at appeal.president@stanbridge.edu.
+Decisions by the Office of the President are final and not subject to further university appeal.
+Students whose dismissal is upheld by the Office of the President and who are eligible for readmission may apply for readmission using the guidelines below.